All students will take two required courses:

 This course will build upon the foundation of Italian language study completed at HWS prior to the program.
 A variety of visits to local sites will complement in-class instruction and a series of “labs” will introduce students to various aspects of Italian culture and society.
 Students with more advanced Italian skills will be placed in an upper-level class.

-Students will also select 3 of the following courses:
+In addition, students will choose two of the following three courses:

 NOTE: This information is subject to change.
 Please see the CGE for more information.